 \abstract { Ultra-compact X-ray binaries (UCXBs) are a subclass of low-mass X-ray binaries (LMXBs) characterized by ultra-short orbital periods, typically less than $60-80$\,min.
-They consist of a compact mass-accretor and a hydrogen-poor mass-donor, in which the mass-accretor could be a neuron star (NS) or even a black hole (BH).
+They consist of a compact mass-accretor and a hydrogen-poor mass-donor, in which the mass-accretor could be a neutron star (NS) or even a black hole (BH).
 UCXBs play an important role in multiple areas of astrophysics.
 In particular, they are considered strong, continuous gravitational wave (GW) sources in the low-frequency band, making them key targets for future space-based GW observatories such as LISA, TianQin and Taiji.
 As the most compact binaries, the formation and evolution of UCXBs remain highly uncertain.
-In this article, we review four classic formation channels: the white dwarf donor channel, the He star donor channel, the evolved main-sequence donor channel, and the accretion-induced collapse channel.
-We also discuss recent progress in these channels, covering evolutionary scenarios, the initial parameter space for UCXB formation, and associated objects.
-A comparison between observed UCXBs and theoretical expectations is provided, along with a discussion on the observed BH-UCXB candidates.
-The origin of UCXBs can be constrained by the chemical composition of mass-donors and their locations in diagrams of mass-transfer rate and X-ray luminosity versus orbital period.
+In this article, we summarize theoretical advances and observational status in UCXBs.
+Especially, we review four classic formation channels: the white dwarf donor channel, the He star donor channel, the evolved main-sequence donor channel, and the accretion-induced collapse channel.
+We also discuss recent progress in these channels, covering evolutionary scenarios, the initial parameter space of the progenitors, and associated objects.
+A comparison between observations and theoretical predictions is provided, along with a discussion on the observed BH-UCXB candidates and their formation path.
+The origin of UCXBs can be constrained by the chemical composition of mass-donors and their locations in diagrams of mass-transfer rate (or X-ray luminosity) versus orbital period.
 We also examine the implications of UCXBs for several astrophysical fields, including GW astronomy, multi-messenger astronomy, binary evolution, and NS physics under extreme conditions.
-Further progress will depend on multi-wavelength observations, the discovery of more UCXB samples, and more detailed theoretical simulations. \keywords{stars: evolution --- binaries: close --- X-rays: binaries --- Gravitational waves} }
+Further progress will depend on multi-wavelength observations, the discovery of more samples, and more detailed theoretical simulations. \keywords{stars: evolution --- binaries: close --- X-rays: binaries --- Gravitational waves} }

 \titlerunning{UCXBs}

 \authorrunning{B. Wang et al.}